-- 1. rounds;
+- rounds, where all team members present their views on issues or challenges;

-- 2. formal observation and feedback;
+- formal observation and feedback:

 - shadowing;

 - 4. lessons learned; and

 - 5. team workshops.

 We have ingrained our EWP philosophy into the way we engage, motivate and inspire our people to deliver a distinctive client experience.
 We believe that if we treat our people right, we'll get it right with you.